estebanfelipep/ai-hero-cohort-002-skill-building/exercises/01-retrieval/01.01-retrieval-with-bm25/problem/readme.md

 - [ ] Test your implementation by running the local dev server
   - Try asking different questions about emails to see if the assistant returns relevant emails
-  - Check if the keyword queries are displayed correctly in the UI
   - Verify that the responses include citations from email subjects
+  - **Debugging tip**: Use `console.log()` to view the generated keywords in your terminal - this helps you understand what search terms the LLM is creating